saudade-studio/saudade-studio.github.io/_portfolio/printt.md

 ![The new Printt appt](/images/printt/6.png){:.centered width="500"}

-Alongside this refreshed mobile app we were able to introduce a new web application for ordering from your laptop, new click & collect services in partnership with Rymans.com and a delivery service complete with end-to-end tracking.
+Alongside this refreshed mobile app we were able to introduce a new web application for ordering from your laptop, new click & collect services in partnership with Rymans.com and a delivery service complete with end-to-end delivery tracking.

 ![The mock up of the app across all of the supported devices](/images/printt/7.png){:.centered width="800"}